Sing (Sesame Street song)

 "Sing" is a 1971 song written by Joe Raposo for the children's television show Sesame Street as its signature song.
-In 1973, it gained popularity when performed by Carpenters, a #3 hit on the Billboard Hot 100.
+In 1973, it gained popularity when performed by the Carpenters, a number 3 hit on the Billboard Hot 100.

 Raposo was a staff songwriter for Sesame Street, and the song became one of the most popular on the program, sung in English, Spanish and sign language.
-In its initial appearance, it was sung by the show's adult human cast members (the most frequent lead singer was Bob McGrath) and Muppets, including Big Bird.
+In its initial appearance, it was sung by the show's adult human cast members and the Muppets, including Big Bird.

-Barbra Streisand's 1972 version of the song was released as a single, reaching #28 on the Easy Listening chart and #94 on the Billboard Hot 100.
-Many other versions have been recorded by a variety of artists, including Trini Lopez, who recorded a Spanish-language version in 1972 that appeared on his album Viva.
+Barbra Streisand's 1972 version of the song was released as a single, reaching number 28 on the Easy Listening chart.

-Background of Carpenters version
+The Carpenters' versions

-Although Barbra Streisand had an easy-listening hit in 1972 with "Sing," Karen and Richard Carpenter heard the song for the first time as guests on the ABC television special Robert Young with the Young in 1973.
+Although Barbra Streisand had an easy-listening hit in 1972 with "Sing", Karen and Richard Carpenter heard the song for the first time as guests on the ABC television special Robert Young with the Young in 1973.
 They loved the song and felt that it could be a hit.
 It appeared as the debut single on the group's 1973 album Now & Then.
 It reached #3 on the Billboard Hot 100 chart and #1 on the Billboard Easy Listening chart, and it became the group's seventh gold single.
+It also became Carpenters' eighth top-ten single in the Billboard Hot 100.

 The Carpenters' recording was produced and arranged by Richard Carpenter and engineered by Ray Gerhardt.
 Karen Carpenter sang lead vocals, with backing vocals by herself, Richard and the Jimmy Joyce Children's Choir.
 Keyboards were played by Richard, bass by Joe Osborn, drums by Karen and recorders by Tom Scott.

 In 1974 while touring Japan, the Carpenters recorded their first live album in Osaka.
 It contained a new version of the song with the children's chorus sung by the Kyoto Children's Choir.
 It is featured on the album Live in Japan, recorded in June 1974 and released in Japan only on March 7, 1975.
 The album has since been released on CD.

-The 1991 box set From the Top contains a Spanglish version of the song.
-The title is listed as "Canta/Sing," and the song is sung with alternating Spanish and English lines.
+The 1991 box set From the Top contains a bilingual version of the song; the title is listed as "Canta/Sing," and the song is sung with alternating Spanish and English lines.
 The Mexican single version contains full Spanish lyrics except for the refrain.